WayScience/CytoSnake/README.md

 ```

-Here is a portion of the listed configs from the `cp_process` workflow.
+Above is a portion of the listed configs from the `cp_process` workflow.
 Each block represents an analytical specific step that is conducted within the workflow.
 In this example, `annotate_configs` and `aggregate_configs` are separate steps that occur within the `cp_process` workflow.
 Each block has the `params` parameter, which are the parameters associated with the analytical step.